vikramgt/Placement-Prep/Question 14/Readme.txt

-Convert String to Uppercase in C
+Problem Statement: Convert String to Uppercase

-This C program converts a given string to uppercase.
+Description:
+You are given a string s containing a sequence of characters.
+Your task is to convert all lowercase letters in the string to uppercase.
+Return the modified string.

+Example:
+Input: "Hello, World!"
+Output: "HELLO, WORLD!"

 Code Explanation
 The program defines a character array s with a size of 150 characters.